Paul DiPasquale: Public works

 DiPasquale created his Connecticut statue, a 10 foot tall, 25 foot wide depiction of a Native American, for a Washington D.C. liquor store, but installation was blocked by a dispute within the family that owned the store.
 It was later leased to Best Products, who installed it at their Bethesda, Maryland showroom in 1983, where it remained for eight months.
 In 1985, the statue was installed in Richmond's The Diamond, home stadium of the Richmond Braves.
-Following that team's move to Georgia in 2008, the statue was moved to the Lucky Strike building in Shockoe Bottom.
+Following that team's move to Georgia in 2008, the statue was moved to the Lucky Strike building in Shockoe Bottom where it was located until removal in 2019.

 Headman, a fiberglass depiction of an African American canal boatman, was installed on Brown's Island in 1988.
 In May of the following year, the statue went missing; that October, it was found with hundreds of bullet holes.
 A replacement, cast in bronze, would later be installed.

 DiPasquale received permission to design a monument for Richmond-born tennis player Arthur Ashe shortly before Ashe's 1993 death.
 The Arthur Ashe Monument was installed on Monument Avenue in 1996, to significant controversy.

 King Neptune, a depiction of the Roman god, was designed in 2003 for Virginia Beach's Neptune Festival.
 The statue would be installed on the boardwalk in 2005.